rip4ldi/AllInOneKit/README.md

-# InfoGatheringKit
+# AllInOneKit
+#Test
-This kit contains many programs for information gathering for websites and soon for social media accounts.
+This kit contains many programs for information gathering for websites, (soon) for social media accounts, phising attacks and more...

 All the programs contained have been programmed with Python.